GED Eligibility and Passing Score

 GED Study Guides and Resources

-The GED is made up of four separate tests in language arts, math, science and social studies.
 While adult education centers offer classes and tutoring to help people prepare for the tests, many people choose to study for the GED independently using different types of study guides available on the Internet.
-The following websites offer a sample of some of the GED study guides and test prep resources available on the Internet:
+The following websites offer a sample of some of the GED study guides and test prep resources available on the Internet.

 The GED Testing Service